cancinconn/instagrim/Readme.txt

 /Login
 /Register

-Not all work 100% correctly .
+Not all work 100% correctly.
 Some parts of the implementation are missing.

-Students are exected  to:
+Students are expected  to:
 1: Understand the code
 2: Fix any bugs
 3: Add functionality

-Some ideas for added functionality you might like to add (not all are simple, you decide what are and which you’d like to try).
+Some ideas for added functionality you might like to add (not all are simple, you decide what is and which you’d like to try).

 1: Extend the registration process and display a profile for users (add “\profile\*” for instance)
 2: Upload a users picture to the users profile
 3: Add image filters.
-So /alter/filername/* would create a new version of the picture with that filter  applied.
+So /alter/filtername/* would create a new version of the picture with that filter  applied.
-4: Allow users to comment on other users pictures. /Image/Comments/* would display the picture with the comments.
+4: Allow users to comment on other users' pictures. /Image/Comments/* would display the picture with the comments.

-This is not a limit to what you could do, use your imagination !
+This is not a limit to what you could do, use your imagination!